david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 			* COMSOL data/gradient data [2] (maybe only with Ar/Ne for now?)
 		+ in scan_eval:
 			* replace phi scan with gas scan
-			* make distinction between coms and grad  -> based on ion scan?!
+			* make distinction between coms and grad
 			* make distinction between ADK and PPT (based on ion/non-ion code?)